NetworkManager/NetworkManager/CONTRIBUTING.md

   properties.
 In that case, avoid adding a getter too, the property only needs to be writable and you should access it via the C wrapper.

-In general, use GObject sparsely and avoid them (unless you need them for one of the reasons above).
+In general, use GObject properties sparsely and avoid them (unless you need them for one of the reasons above).

 Almost always add a `#define` for the property name, and use for example